chepkok3/Budget-app/README.md

 <!-- TABLE OF CONTENTS -->

-# 📗 Table of Content
+# 📗 Table of Contents

 - [📖 About the Project](#about-project)
   - [🛠 Built With](#built-with)